 The entire architecture of the city represents perfectly its past; monuments and buildings from the Roman to the Soviet Era and from the Turkish occupation and mosques (with the restrictions of any other religion) to the Christian churches and the largest synagogue in Southeastern Europe.
 Every corner of Sofia is an alive piece of history and even if this can sometimes be well-hidden under the contemporary life rhythm, your traveller eye can easily reveal it!
 So, please do not skip Sofia and do spend more than 1 day here!

 In the spring and autumn the city is not as cold as in the wintertime so walking to discover the monuments, the neighbourhoods and the museums can be a pleasure!
 Not convinced yet?
-What if I mention that Sofia, on top of all the above mentioned things-to -do, is one of the most affordable European capitals?
+What if I mention that Sofia, on top of all the above mentioned things to do in autumn / spring, is one of the most affordable European capitals?
 Hooray!!
 And what about the rest of Bulgaria?